Five Man Electrical Band: Reunions

 Emmerson also retained the rights to the band's recordings, and licensed several best-of compilations on CD.

-Tesla scored a hit with a cover of the song "Signs" on their album Five Man Acoustical Jam in the 1990s.
-In 2005, Fatboy Slim released a single called "Don't Let the Man Get You Down", based mostly off a looped sample from "Signs" – specifically the opening line, "And the sign said long haired freaky people need not apply."
+Tesla scored a hit with a cover of the song "Signs" on their album Five Man Acoustical Jam in 1990, and in 2005, Fatboy Slim released a single called "Don't Let the Man Get You Down", based mostly on a looped sample from "Signs", specifically the opening line, "And the sign said long-haired freaky people need not apply."